Highlights for griseofulvin

 This medicine can make you more sensitive to the sun.
 Keep out of the sun.
 If you cannot avoid being in the sun, wear protective clothing and use sunscreen.
 Do not use sun lamps or tanning beds/booths.

 Birth control pills may not work properly while you are taking this medicine.
 Talk to your doctor about using an extra method of birth control.

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Keep container tightly closed.
 Throw away any unused medicine after the expiration date.

 What does the pill look like?

 griseofulvin, Rising Pharmaceuticals Inc, 500mg

-griseofulvin, Oceanside Pharmaceuticals, Inc. a Division of Valeant Pharmaceuticals, 125mg
+griseofulvin, Oceanside Pharmaceuticals, Inc., a Valeant Company, 125mg

 griseofulvin, Warrick Pharmaceuticals Corp, 330mg